FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-10-28-multiverse.md

 ---
-title: Adding Custom Worlds and Portals With Multiverse
+title: Adding Multiple Worlds and Portals With Multiverse
 tags: Software
 permalink: /minecraft/modifications/software/multiverse
 description: Using Multiverse-Core and Multiverse-Portals to add portals to custom worlds